thedaviddias/Front-End-Design-Checklist/README.md

 ## Contributors

-This project exists thanks to all the people who contribute.
-[Contribute](.github/CONTRIBUTING.md)
+This project exists thanks to all the people who [contribute!](.github/CONTRIBUTING.md)

 ## License